John E. Owens

 John Edward (or Edmund) Owens (2 April 1823 in Liverpool – 7 December 1886 in Maryland) was an English-American comedian, born in the Aigburth district of Liverpool, England but taken to the United States when three years old.
 He began his stage career in 1841 in Philadelphia.
+In 1844 he was engaged at the Baltimore Museum and Gallery of Fine Arts (BMGFA), and after a three-year absence returned to that theatre where he was a frequent performer in the late 1840s.
+He purchased the BMGFA from P.T.
+Barnum in 1850, only to sell it a year later to Henry C. Jarrett.